Policy

 Compliance and breach of policy

-The University will conduct cyber security compliance and assurance activities, facilitated by the University’s cyber security staff, to ensure cyber security objectives and the requirements of the policy are met.
-Wilful failure to comply with the policy will be treated seriously by the University and may result in enforcement action whereby a group and/or an individual is held personally responsible.
-Any questions or concerns about this policy should be discussed with Line Managers.
+The University shall conduct cyber security compliance and assurance activities, facilitated by the University’s cyber security staff to ensure cyber security objectives and the requirements of the policy are met.
+Failure to follow the policy will be treated seriously by the University and may result in enforcement action.
+If you have any questions or concerns about this policy please discuss them with your line manager.

 Review and development